opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 Prevents unnecessary transfers by adding a cost for boarding a transit vehicle.

-This is the cost that is used when boarding while cycling.This is usually higher that walkBoardCost.
+This is the cost that is used when boarding while cycling.
+This is usually higher that walkBoardCost.

 <h3 id="rd_bicycle_optimization">optimization</h3>